Framework for Longitudinally Evaluating Health Professions Diversity Programs

 - Summarize the recommended evaluation framework and plan in a final project report.

-- Develop a draft and final evaluation framework.
+- Developed a draft and final evaluation framework

-- Participate in and lead technical working group meetings to discuss the development of the evaluation framework.
+- Participated in and led technical working group meetings to discuss the development of the evaluation framework

-- Support the development of the evaluation plan and final report.
+- Supported the development of the evaluation plan and final report

-The evaluation framework and plan will provide HRSA with a detailed blueprint for examining core characteristics of programming offered by grantees, effects of program design on outcomes, differences in outcomes across health professions, and the impact of these four programs on health care workforce diversity.
+The evaluation framework and plan provided HRSA with a detailed blueprint for examining core characteristics of programming offered by grantees, effects of program design on outcomes, differences in outcomes across health professions, and the impact of the four programs on healthcare workforce diversity.